ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 Massé, Vincent and Raju S. Ghate.
 Computer Assisted Surgery, 26:1, 31-40, published online 15 Mar 2021

-Key Takeaways: X-Atlas™ imaging technology could effectively predict implant sizing.
+Key Takeaway: X-Atlas™ imaging technology could effectively predict implant sizing.

 The X-Atlas™ imaging technology proved to be accurate to reconstruct a 3D bone model and results have shown that it might provide benefits to surgeons seeking improved planning and precision without the problems of obtaining 3D imaging.

-The results of this cadaveric study demonstrated that surgeons using this new surgical robot in total knee arthroplasty can perform highly accurate bone cuts to achieve the planned angles and resection thickness as measured using conventional navigation.
+“…using this new surgical robot in total knee arthroplasty [makes it] possible to perform accurate bone cuts and to achieve the planned angles and resections.”

 ROSA® Partial Knee System